GryphonR/google-forms-gekko-plugin/README.md

   * Currency Held
   * Initial Balance
   * Portfolio Balance

-NOTE - First version of readme had these in the wrong order which will result in the wrong values in the final sheet - if you followed that, please create a new form with the above order.

 * Once you have copied or created the form, link it to a spreadsheet (small green button in responses tab), and rename the responses sheet (tab at the bottom) "Form Responses" (Important it's exact as the code reffers to that sheet by name)
 * Open the google script editor (Tools> Script Editor)
   * Copy in the code from googleSheetsScript.gs.
 Save it.